Robaina/Pynteny/CONTRIBUTING.md

 2. Start a new Codespace for the new branch.
 GitHub will build an environment with all required dependencies as well as pynteny the first time (it will take a couple of minutes).
 Pynteny will be installed in a conda environment named "pynteny-dev".

-__Known issues__:
-Port forwarding within the codespace doesn't work very well for Streamlit (pynteny app).
-This is a [known issue](https://discuss.streamlit.io/t/how-to-make-streamlit-run-on-codespaces/24526) regarding Streamlit and Codespaces.

 ## Building the documentation

 The documentation is formed by a series of markdown files located in directory [docs](https://github.com/Robaina/Pynteny/tree/main/docs).
 This repo uses [mkdocs](https://www.mkdocs.org/) to automatically generate documentation pages from markdown files.
 Also, [MathJax](https://github.com/mathjax/MathJax) syntax is allowed!